xcart/xcart-docs/_pages/kb_en/payments/paypal/setting_up_paypal_express_checkout.md

 {% toc %}

-## Setting up Express Checkout with email
+## Setting up Express Checkout with Email

 For a quick start, Paypal Express Checkout requires you to specify your email only: